OpenWorldSAM: Extending SAM2 for Universal Image Segmentation with Language Prompts: Abstract

 \section{Abstract}

 The ability to segment objects based on open-ended language prompts remains a critical challenge, requiring models to ground textual semantics into precise spatial masks while handling diverse and unseen categories.
 We present OpenWorldSAM, a framework that extends the prompt-driven Segment Anything Model v2 (SAM2) to open-vocabulary scenarios by integrating multi-modal embeddings extracted from a lightweight vision-language model (VLM).
 Our approach is guided by four key principles: i) \textit{Unified prompting}: OpenWorldSAM supports a diverse range of prompts, including category-level and sentence-level language descriptions, providing a flexible interface for various segmentation tasks. ii) \textit{Efficiency}: By freezing the pre-trained components of SAM2 and the VLM, we train only 4.5 million parameters on the COCO-stuff dataset, achieving remarkable resource efficiency. iii) \textit{Instance Awareness}: We enhance the model's spatial understanding through positional tie-breaker embeddings and cross-attention layers, enabling effective segmentation of multiple instances. iv) \textit{Generalization}: OpenWorldSAM exhibits strong zero-shot capabilities, generalizing well on unseen categories and an open vocabulary of concepts without additional training.
-Extensive experiments demonstrate that OpenWorldSAM achieves state-of-the-art performance in open-vocabulary semantic, instance, and panoptic segmentation across multiple benchmarks, including ADE20k, PASCAL, ScanNet, and SUN-RGBD.
+Extensive experiments demonstrate that OpenWorldSAM achieves state-of-the-art performance in open-vocabulary semantic, instance, and panoptic segmentation across multiple benchmarks.
+Code is available at \href{https://github.com/GinnyXiao/OpenWorldSAM}{https://github.com/GinnyXiao/OpenWorldSAM}.